kakauandme/term-deposit-calculator/README.md

 It was fun!
 I've started with a [Compound interest Wikipedia article](https://en.wikipedia.org/wiki/Compound_interest) and tested the formula in a [Google sheet](https://docs.google.com/spreadsheets/d/1MhdWg2Seyuq1Ad4ekDuR-t9HwyG9ezGVJFci_Io88_0/edit?usp=sharing).
 It worked like charm.

 Then I've spun up a SPA with [Vite](https://vitejs.dev/) and [Vue 3](https://vuejs.org/) and [Bootstrap](https://getbootstrap.com/).

-Added a helper `compoundInterest(...)` function that takes the inputs and returns the final balance into [src/helpers/index.ts](https://github.com/kakauandme/term-deposit-calculator/blob/main/src/helpers/index.ts) file.
+When a boilerplate Vue project was ready, I added a helper `compoundInterest(...)` function that takes the inputs and returns the final balance into [src/helpers/index.ts](https://github.com/kakauandme/term-deposit-calculator/blob/main/src/helpers/index.ts) file.
 I've added a few unit tests in [src/helpers/index.test.ts](https://github.com/kakauandme/term-deposit-calculator/blob/main/src/helpers/index.test.ts) file as well.

-After, I've created simple form in a [src/components/TermDepositCalculator.vue](https://github.com/kakauandme/term-deposit-calculator/blob/main/src/components/TermDepositCalculator.vue) component that validates the inputs and calls the `compoundInterest(...)` helper to display the final balance.
+After, I've created a simple form in a [src/components/TermDepositCalculator.vue](https://github.com/kakauandme/term-deposit-calculator/blob/main/src/components/TermDepositCalculator.vue) component that validates the inputs and calls the `compoundInterest(...)` helper to display the final balance as a computed property.

 ### Screenshot